Little Torch Key

 Little Torch Key is an island in the lower Florida Keys.

 U.S. Route 1 (also known as the Overseas Highway), crosses the key at about mile markers 28–29.
 It is immediately preceded to the northeast by Big Pine Key, and is followed by Middle Torch Key to the southwest.
+Little Torch Key is a small island 24 mi from Key West.
+There are a few, but not many, businesses on the island.